large-scale-gxe-methods/GEM/README.md

 ## Quick Installation

 Option 1: Use the binary executable file for Linux
-* Download the binary file from: https://github.com/large-scale-gxe-methods/GEM/releases/download/v1.5.2/binary.tar.gz.
+* Download the binary file from: https://github.com/large-scale-gxe-methods/GEM/releases/download/v2.0/binary.tar.gz.
-* Change the permission: chmod a+x GEM_1.5.2_Intel
+* Change the permission: chmod a+x GEM_2.0_Intel

 Option 2: Build GEM Library Dependencies
-   * C++11 compiler or later
+   * C++17 compiler or later
    * BLAS/LAPACK.
 For Intel processors, we recommend that GEM be compiled with an optimized math routine library such as the Intel oneAPI Math Kernal Library to replace BLAS/LAPACK for optimal performance.
    * Boost C++ libraries.
 GEM links to the following Boost libraries:  ```boost_program_options, boost_thread, boost_system, and boost_filesystem```
-   * Eigen Library.
-GEM links to the header files of Eigen.
+   * SuiteSparse Library, download and compile it using CMake.

 <br />